JodelRaccoons/JodelReversing/03_Reversing_SSL-Pinning.md

 ### Bypass SSL-Pinning
 This script is for use with [frida](https://frida.re/).
-As Jodel is heavily obfuscated, hooking the Jodels enableSslPinning method is nearly impossible.
-But: Jodel is using the `okhttp3.CertificatePinner$Pin` which utilizes `okio.ByteString#equals` to compare the certificates.
-By letting `equals` always return `true`, any ServerCertificate, provided by you will get accepted.
+As Jodel is heavily obfuscated, bypassing the TLS pinning needs to be done a little different.
+Method names in the Jodel app are unicode characters which are not directly usable in frida.
+A possible workaround is shown below.
+Just copy & paste the unicode character method name of your current Jodel version in the script and run it.
+This also circumvents certificate validation.

 ```
 import frida, sys, time